Musidora: The Bather 'At the Doubtful Breeze Alarmed': Composition

 The setting for the painting is a pool in the grounds of The Plantation, a house in the village of Acomb, near York.
 The Plantation was the home of his close friend and patron the Reverend Isaac Spencer, vicar of Acomb, and its grounds being a scene Etty had previously painted.
 In 1846 Etty bought a house in York for his retirement; Burnage speculates that Etty chose Acomb on the grounds that a view of York was quintessentially English.

 Although Etty had traditionally worked in the Venetian style of painting, with rich colours and detail, for Musidora he adopted a much softer and earthier palette, although his use of reflected light on flesh is derived from Venetian styles.
 He moved away from Rubens, who up to this time had been his greatest influence, and closer to the style of Titian.
 This is likely owing to the nature of the subject matter.
-Until then his history paintings had primarily been of themes of classical mythology and took place in brightly lit Mediterranean settings.
+Until then his history paintings had primarily been of subjects from classical mythology and took place in brightly lit Mediterranean settings.
 The Seasons, by contrast, was seen as an explicitly English work, requiring a more muted palette to deal with the typical lighting conditions of Yorkshire.

 Reception

 Both exhibited versions met with great acclaim, and Musidora was Etty's most successful painting of a single nude figure.
 The Court Magazine and Monthly Critic called the 1843 version "One of the most delicate and beautiful female figures in the entire gallery", saying that "no hues can be more natural—more Titianesque, if we may so speak."
-The Literary Gazette called the version exhibited in 1846 "by far his finest work of art", comparing the piece favourably to Rembrandt and in particularly praising Etty's ability to capture shadows and reflections in water, where "in the management of these effects [reflections and shadows] Etty has no superior, and very few equals, in any school, from the earliest dawn of art".
+The Literary Gazette called the version exhibited in 1846 "by far his finest work of art", comparing the piece favourably to Rembrandt and particularly praising Etty's ability to capture shadows and reflections in water, where "in the management of these effects [reflections and shadows] Etty has no superior, and very few equals, in any school, from the earliest dawn of art".
 The Critic described it as "a preeminent work" and "the triumph of the British school."

 Leonard Robinson argues that the popularity of Musidora reflects a change in art buyers.
-As the Industrial Revolution took hold, the primary market for art was no longer a privately educated landed aristocracy who had been taught the Classics and were familiar with ancient mythology, but the emerging middle class.
+As the Industrial Revolution took hold, the primary market for art was no longer a privately educated landed aristocracy who had been taught the Greek and Latin classics and were familiar with ancient mythology, but the emerging middle class.
 These new buyers lacked the classical education to understand the references in history paintings but could appreciate Musidora as a skilful execution and as a work of beauty in its own right.